jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

+***NOTE: Credits are only earned when a comment receives likes from other users.
+Self-likes do not contribute to credits but will still be included in the total like count.***

 <a id="leaderboard"></a>
 ## 🏆 Leaderboard

-Each like in the comment section of a post in the **[Forum](#forum)** is converted into an equal number of credits.
+Each like in the comment section of a post in the [Forum](#forum) is converted into an equal number of credits.
 Tutors with high interaction levels with students are displayed on the leaderboard as recognition for their contributions.
 This system encourages tutors to engage with students, fosters a sustainable learning ecosystem, and increases exposure and popularity for active tutors.

 To access this feature, click the icon below in the sidebar.